Anu WakhluMD, Pragati Leadership & Independent Director on the Board of SKF India Ltd.

 SHORT/MEDIUM TERM OUTLOOK & STEPS TAKEN

-7. In a world full of volatility, Uncertainty, complexity & Ambiguity (VUCA), innovation has become one of the most important factor to transform a crisis into an opportunity.
+7. In a world full of volatility, Uncertainty, complexity & Ambiguity (VUCA), innovation has become one of the most important factors to transform a crisis into an opportunity.
 How do you promote Innovation?

 8. How do you define & practice leadership?